jasbner/LLM-context/standup.md

 Identify what I'm planning to work on today
 Flag any blockers or issues that need attention
 Note any dependencies or collaboration needs
+Search tickets that were completed yesterday and if not included in standup, add them.

 2. Linear Updates